Artemis Necklace with ANCIENT ROMAN GLASS BEADS

 My "Artemis" collection was inspired by the Greek Goddess of hunting, the wilderness and wild animals!
-Initially it began with Peruvian Opals in the design, but I've since created a few variations and this is the latest - ANCIENT ROMAN GLASS BEADS!
+This version features ANCIENT ROMAN GLASS BEADS!

 Artemis, in ancient Greek religion, was the goddess of wild animals, the hunt, vegetation and of chastity and childbirth.
 (She was identified by the Romans as Diana.)
 Artemis was the daughter of Zeus and Leto and was the twin sister of Apollo.
 Among the rural populace, Artemis was the favorite goddess!
 Her character and function varied greatly from place to place but behind all forms lay the goddess of wild nature who danced, usually accompanied by nymphs in mountains, forests, and marshes.
 Artemis embodied the sportsman’s ideal, so besides hunting game she also protected game, especially the young; this was the Homeric significance of the title "Mistress of Animals".